Gloria Ferrer Caves & Vineyards: Pinot noir

 The winery's Pinot noir is grown in two types of soil: loamy clay soil on flatter ground, which produces between five and six tons per acre, and rock & volcanic soil which produces between two and three tons per acre.
 Pinot noir clones are experimented with by Iantosca and Crumly, who seek to find the right grapes for their Carneros land.
 In 1988 thirteen clones were tested for their viticultural differences and a handful were selected to continue producing.
 The most successful clones include Colmar 538, Wente, Wädenswil, Pommard 4, Dijon 115 and Martini.

 During the harvest the grapes are de-stemmed completely.
 Selected wines are filtered, as well.
 After processing, the wine is placed in 25% to 50% French oak barrels and aged for 9 months.
 Between 15,000 and 20,000 cases are produced.

 They make two vineyard-designated Pinot Noirs from their clone research: The Rust Rock Terrace Pinot noir and Grave Knob Vineyard Pinot noir.
 The Rust Rock Terrace Pinot is from certain blocks of wines on the uppermost hillside of the Circle Bar Ranch vineyard, which has a volcanic ridgeline that provides strong growing conditions.
 The Gravel Knob is produced on the estates rockier and windier southwest corner which provides a more aromatic wine.
 Less than 400 cases of each wine are created each year.

 Olive oil production

 The winery started growing olive trees in 1998 and have since planted almost 500 trees.
 The trees consist of Spanish Arbequina olives and Italian olives.
 Their extra virgin olive oil is sold exclusively at the tasting room.

 Tasting room

-The tasting room is attached to the winery and is open to the public for touring and tasting, they also offer special events and a membership program.
-The winery is known for its Catalan Festival of Food, Wine and Music in the summer and the traditional Three Kings Day events during the holidays.
+The tasting room is attached to the winery and is open to the public for tasting and seasonal vineyard tours, they also offer special events and a membership program.
+The winery is known for its culinary programs featuring estate-grown produce and its variety of events.
 The architecture is a tribute to Spanish and California mission design, designed to celebrate the Catalan tradition of the Ferrer family.
 The red tile rooftop and stucco walls are a throwback to the Ferrer family 11th century farmhouse in Sant Sadurní d'Anoia.

-The tasting room was remodeled and reopened in May 2015.
-Prior to that, during the remodel, they had a large tent outdoors for the parties and wine tasting.